Here's the truth about Keir Starmer's lockdown beer

-In February, Labour leader Keir Starmer was cleared of breaking lockdown rules after he was filmed drinking a beer in an office in April 2021.
+In February 2022, Labour leader Keir Starmer was cleared of breaking lockdown rules after he was filmed drinking a beer while having food in an office in April 2021.

-Perhaps that should have been the end of the matter, but it certainly wasn't as yesterday, the Daily Mail dragged the story up again by publishing what they said was video evidence that deputy leader Angela Rayner joined Starmer at the event, forcing Labour to admit she was present.
+Perhaps that should have been the end of the matter, but it certainly wasn't as last week, the Daily Mail dragged the story up again by publishing what they said was video evidence that deputy leader Angela Rayner joined Starmer at the event, forcing Labour to change course and admit she was present.

+Since then, the publication has splashed a story about the event on its front pages most days, adding small details like the price of the food ordered and testimony from people who witnessed the scene, and other papers have accused Starmer of other breaches including eating a cake in his office.

-Meanwhile, Durham Police received a letter from Tory MP Richard Holden asking it to review a decision not to further investigate claims he broke the rules, and newspapers have also accused Starmer of eating a cake in his office against guidance and for hosting a social event.
+Meanwhile, Durham Police received a letter from Tory MP Richard Holden asking it to review their decision not to further investigate claims he broke the rules but it seems like they won't.

 What exactly is going on?